 Tweeman - the pioneer of VESELKA - Kyiv's revolutionary Queer Rave

-In the space of a few years, Tweeman has managed to create a series of parties for Queer communities that now attracts thousands of attendees from across the region and the world.
-In Ukraine there are very few opportunities for young people to express themselves without fear- VESELKA is one of them.
+In the space of a few years, Tweeman has managed to create a series of parties that attract queer people from across Ukraine, Eastern-Europe, and the world.
+In Ukraine there are very few opportunities for young people to express themselves without fear; VESELKA is one of them.

 EAST: Thanks for deciding to speak to us.
 How are you?